yeronimuz/domiot-mqtt-backend/README.md

 ## Simple setup

 ## Remote setup
-In this setup all devices and an mqtt message broker is running locally and a bridged one is running remotely.
+In this setup all devices and an mqtt message broker are running locally and a bridged one is running remotely.
 All other services have to be running in the cloud.

 # Installing mosquitto
 You could do this several ways.
 I installed mosquitto on